Arjav122/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning notes and practicals
+Machine Learning notes and basic intuition of practical